 What are plugins?

-2) non-public methods (protected or private)
+- Non-public methods (protected or private)

-4) Constructor ( _construct)
+- Constructor ( _construct)

-Magento provides three "types" of different plugins:
+Magento provides three types of different plugins:

-3) after: To "rework" the output of a method
+To "rework" the output of a method.

 Declaration of a plugin

-The declaration of any plugin must be done in the file di.xml of your module.
-This file can be placed, depending on its use, either within the directory etcyour module (plugin to use the backend and frontend) or in etc/frontend(limited use in frontend) or etc/adminhtml(limited use in backend):
+Any plugins must be declared in your module's file di.xml of your module.
+This file can be placed, depending on its use, either within the directory, etc. Your module (plugin to use the backend and frontend) or in etc/frontend(limited use in frontend) or etc/adminhtml(limited use in backend):

 The following can be specified:

 The name of the plugin (eg. catalog_product_custom_plugin)

 The name of the class or type used by the virtual module (ex.Vendor\Module\Plugin\ModelNamePlugin)

 Execution order of the plugins

-1. The type of plugin beforethat has the highest priority (= the one with the least sortOrder)
+- The type of plugin beforethat has the highest priority (= the one with the least sortOrder)

-2. The type of plugin aroundthat has the highest priority (= the one with the least sortOrder)
+- The type of plugin aroundthat has the highest priority (= the one with the least sortOrder)

-3. The other type of plugins beforebased on their priority (from smallest to largest sortOrder)
+- The other type of plugins beforebased on their priority (from smallest to largest sortOrder)

-4. The other type of plugins aroundbased on their priority (from smallest to largest sortOrder)
+- The other type of plugins aroundbased on their priority (from smallest to largest sortOrder)

-5. The type of plugin afterthat has the lowest priority (= the one with the largest sortOrder)
+- The type of plugin afterthat has the lowest priority (= the one with the largest sortOrder)

-6. The other type of plugins afterbased on their priority (largest to smallest sortOrder)
+- The other type of plugins afterbased on their priority (largest to smallest sortOrder)

-To change the settings passed to a function, it is necessary to create a methodbefore[methodName] in your plugin (which [methodName] corresponds to not the method you want to change, for example SetNamefor a method named setName).
+To change the settings passed to a function, it is necessary to create a method before [methodName] in your plugin (which [methodName] corresponds to not the method you want to change, for example, SetName for a method named setName).

-The method created within your plugin parameter must take the class which includes the function you want to change and its various parameters.
+The method created within your plugin parameter must take the class that includes the function you want to change and its various parameters.

 In this example, the product name passed in the argument $name will be automatically enclosed in parentheses.

 Example of method overloading saveclass \Magento\Catalog\Model\Product:

-In this example, we execute line 9 will recover the original method and the return value.
-If it is defined, a third function, called here doSomething, will be executed.
+In this example, we execute line 9 that will retrieve the original method and the return value.
+If it is defined, a third function, called here do Something, will be executed.
 Finally, we return line 13, returning the original method.

 Example of method overloading getNameclass \Magento\Catalog\Model\Product:

 In this example, the return of the original method, which is here in the name of the product, will be surrounded by "|".
 Magento developers from India have shared the definition, limitations, and uses of Magento 2 plugins for reference purposes only.
 You can ask for more info on the Magento 2 plugins in your comments.